Driving test Ireland

 • Junctions — T-junctions, crossroads, roundabouts

-The examiner does not want you to fail.
-They will give clear instructions and will not try to catch you out.
-If you miss a direction, pull over safely when it is convenient — do not panic or do anything unsafe.
+The tester does not want you to fail.
+They give clear instructions and will not try to catch you out.
+If you miss a direction, don't panic — continue safely and they will redirect you.

-The examiner will tell you the result and go through any faults recorded.
+After the drive you return to the test centre, park up, and the tester brings you back inside to the desk.
+There they tell you the result and go through the marking sheet with you.
 Whether you pass or fail, listen carefully — the feedback is valuable.
-If you pass, you will receive a certificate of competency.
-If you fail, you will receive a full breakdown of the faults and can rebook immediately.
+If you pass, you receive your Certificate of Competency.
+If not, you get a full breakdown of the faults and can rebook straight away.

 How faults are graded

-Every error is graded.
-A single Grade 4 (dangerous fault) ends the test immediately.
-Accumulating too many minor grades also fails you.
+Every fault is graded 1 to 3.
+A single Grade 3 (dangerous or potentially dangerous) fault fails the test immediately.
+Accumulating too many Grade 2 faults also fails you.

 G1